-The USFWS requested a comparison of flows through the S-12 structures (S-12 A, B, C, and D) during G-3273 consultation per correspondence dated February 2nd, 2014 (Appendix D).
+The USFWS requested a comparison of flows through the S-12 structures (S-12 A, B, C, and D) during G-3273 consultation per correspondence dated February 2nd, 2014.
+Reference Appendix D of the Increment 1 EA and FONSI (dated May 27, 2015).
 A comparison of flows through these structures with the project compared to the flows that would have occurred if the project were not operating was recommended.
-As requested, the Corps will provide as part of the monitoring and assessment of project data a comparison of the S-12 structures.
+As requested, the Corps will continue to provide as part of the monitoring and assessment of project data a comparison of the S-12 structures for Increment 1.1/1.2.
 The assessment will be limited to the duration of the project and provided to USFWS on an annual basis.
 The methodology used to track S-12 flows is provided below.